ombori/grid-docs/grid-products/spaces-api.md

 ### [DELETE] Remove Space Products
 > **[DELETE] {base-url}/spaces/{id}/products**

-This API allows you to detaches products from space by sending an array of `productGroupId`.
+This API detaches products from space by sending an array of `productGroupId`.
 It will remove these products from the specified space and any relevant subfields in the `GridProduct` that are related to this space.

 #### Body
 | parameter | type   | Description         | Example              |